michael-korsh/ccprisondata/README.md

 This Python script retrieves the data points relevant to [Injustice Watch’s Cook County Jail COVID-19 tracker](https://datastudio.google.com/u/3/reporting/1AI4THiXJ_6Nt-9NXwE0MfO_DUaa1Koxi/page/hcyJB) each day, and updates the Google Sheet containing the data.

-Each part of the scraper (PrisonDataScraper.ipynb) is sectioned off into segments for each task.
+Each part of the scraper (ccprisondata.ipynb) is sectioned off into segments for each task.
 Below is an explanation of each task the scraper executes:

 ## Installing and Importing Relevant Libraries
 Installs libraries (Java, tabula, pygsheets) and imports packages needed for future steps.
 Also authenticates user information to allow edit access to Injustice Watch's internal spreadsheet.